keeesuke/keeesuke.github.io/sioc-text-ml-project.md

-When the sample error *e* is 0.01 at 95% confidence, it means that we are 95% confident that the population would have a true SIOC rate within the $8.2 \pm 1\%$ range.
+When the sample error *e* is 0.01 at 95% confidence, it means that we are 95% confident that the population would have a true SIOC rate within the 8.2 plus/minus 1% range.
 Given our trust in our existing SIOC data, we were fairly confident that the true SIOC rate was between 7.2% and 9.2%.

 Finally, we calculated the number of samples we should collect to